Associate Degree Nursing (RN)

 These students may be required to successfully complete designated skills prior to the beginning of the clinical portion of the course through the Course Challenge Procedure.
 Failure to complete the designated skills successfully will jeopardize course progress and may result in a failing grade.

-Ancillary licensed/trained Applicants – This category includes Licensed Psychiatric Technicians and Armed Services Medical Personnel
+Ancillary licensed/trained Applicants – This category includes Armed Services Medical Personnel

-Qualified ancillary licensed or trained applicants are eligible to challenge for advanced placement in the ADN program based on completion of an appropriate training program and proof of a valid active Licensed Psychiatric Technicians license or other supporting materials and successful completion of the Course Challenge Process.
+Qualified ancillary licensed or trained applicants are eligible to challenge for advanced placement in the ADN program based on completion of an appropriate training program and submission of supporting documentation that demonstrates training equivalent to the content of the ADN program.